 - A well-equipped hydrothermal laboratory.

-The group runs an array of microbeam analytical techniques, including:
+The group has access to and expertise in an array of microbeam analytical techniques, including:

 - Laser-ablation ICP-MS for trace element and isotopic analysis;